knail1/good-deed-meter/prompt_plan.md

 Optimize the app by adding pagination to the leaderboard and deed history views.
 Implement a caching layer on the backend for expensive leaderboard queries.
 Thoroughly handle loading states and error cases on the frontend.
 Ensure the UI is responsive and mobile-friendly.
 Write full end-to-end tests for all key user flows.
 ```
 </prompt>

-This breaks down the project into 10 core steps, each with smaller actionable sub-tasks.
-The prompts provide sufficient context for an LLM to generate the necessary code incrementally while following best practices.
-The steps build on each other and integrate the code together as the project progresses.